 Nearby Kahaluʻu Beach can be a good spot to hop in the water with the family, and maybe spot a few fish with your mask and snorkel.
 It can get crowded, so come early.
 While you may wish to wear reef shoes to protect your toes while swimming, do not walk on the reef as it damages the coral.
 Please also remember to use sunscreen that does not contain oxybenzone, as this chemical also can kill coral.

 Kona Coast Adventures

 Though Keauhou is so delightful, you could spend your whole vacation right there, no doubt you’ll also want to check out the many other great spots along the Kona Coast.
-If you’ve had enough of sunny beaches and prime golfing (ha ha!), you might want to explore some of Kona’s many important historic sites, of which you’ll find several right on Aliʻi Drive.
-Huliheʻe Palace, once a home of Hawaiʻi’s royalty, is just adjacent to the Kailua-Kona pier.
+If you’ve had enough of sunny beaches and prime golfing (haha!), you might want to explore some of Kona’s many important historic sites, of which you’ll find several rights on Aliʻi Drive.
+Huliheʻe Palace, once the home of Hawaiʻi’s royalty, is just adjacent to the Kailua-Kona pier.
 Across the street is Mokuʻaikaua Church, the oldest Christian church in Hawaiʻi.
 Don’t forget to step into the lobby of the King Kamehameha Kona Beach Hotel, which is built where Kamehameha himself used to live.
 It’s filled with incredible paintings by the artist Herb Kane, depicting traditional life, and portraits of Hawaiʻi’s aliʻi.